maxgray7-dev/RPSLS-game/README.md

 - Hand Icons [source](https://fontawesome.com/)
 # Code

-This is my first experience in coding my own webpage.
-This was a challenging project but also very interesting with a lot of new approaches to learn.
-During work on this project I learned how to use HTML and CSS computer languages.
-To complete this peoject I got support from Code Institute, and used Love Running Project to guide me in some questions.
-Nevertheless, in the moments when I faced difficulties and tried to find right answers I felt great support that was shown to me by my mentor Chris Quinn.
-You have my big gratitude for your support and wise support how  Ican improve mu code.
+This was my first experience of coding in JavaScript on my own.
+I found this project quite interesting but challenging.
+It required a lot of information to re-read, re-watch, and to be practiced before implemented.
+This project required from me to search for additional sources, codes and and rewatch some videos for multiple times.
+I know now the principle but I have to practice much more and continue learning.

 # Acknowledgement

-I would like to express my sincere gratitude to my mentor - Chris Quinn, who supported me during this project.
-He helped me with suggestions, feedback and answering incredible difficult to me questions.
-He made my work much less stressful and helped me to believe in my capabilities.
-Additionally I would like to thank Code Institute for providing great learning material, that helped me to complete the project and gave opportunity to practice and implement gathered skills on practice.
-Also I would like to express massive gratitude to the team od students that I met during my first Hackaton: Craig Thomasson, Stefania Frustagli, Nick Moore.
-Espe
+ In this chapter I would like to express my gratitude to Code Institute for providing essentialand  detailed information about JavaScript materials.
+It was very helpful when I could learn and peactice.
+Also, Thank you very much Stefania Frustagli who inspired me and supported me during the time I was writing the code.